The Methylation Cycle: What Is It and What Does It Mean for My Health?

 The cycle needs to occur efficiently in order for the variety of substrates in the body that need methyl groups to receive methyl groups.
 Every step in the cycle requires vital nutrients or certain reactions to occur in order for the next step in the cycle to occur.
 If the body doesn’t have the nutrients it needs, fewer methyl groups get added to a particular substrate (whether it is DNA, an amino acid, etc.) and the substrate cannot complete its functions as efficiently in the body.

 For example, vitamin B12 and the enzyme methionine synthase are needed to break down homocysteine into methionine within the methylation cycle.
 When vitamin B12 is not present in the body, homocysteine is not recycled to methionine and the methylation cycle is paused, causing a build-up of homocysteine.
-High homocysteine levels are found in over 50% of depressed patients and it is a biomarker for mortality and Alzheimer’s disease.
+High homocysteine levels are found in over 50% of low mood patients and it is a biomarker for mortality and more.
 In addition, since the cycle is not running efficiently, all of the substrates in the body that need a methyl group are not getting one and they are unable to do their job.

 So Why Me?